Tools2023-06-26

 • Communicate with your team about your commit squashing practices to ensure alignment and avoid surprises

-Is Squashing Commits a Good Idea?
+Is Squashing Commits in Git a Good Idea?

 Commit squashing can be a beneficial practice in Git, but it's important to consider whether it aligns with your project's needs and collaboration style.
 Here are some factors to consider when evaluating whether squashing commits is a good idea for your workflow: